mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/built-in/_index.md

 | /marketplace                                          | Open the Mattermost product Marketplace                                                           | /marketplace

 {{<note "Note:">}}
-`/status` and `/status clear` slash commands listed above will be available in the Mattermost Mobile app in a future release.
+`/status` and `/status clear` slash commands listed above will be available in the Mattermost Mobile App in a future release.
 {{</note>}}

 To create a custom slash command, see the [Custom slash commands]({{< ref "/integrate/slash-commands/custom" >}}) documentation.